Click here to view our Competition Guidelines which explain how our events are organized and run.

 Novice

-It is the responsibility of the CVOTC President to annually solicit input for suggestions to Rules and Scoring revisions.
-Changes will be made based on majority vote of members in good standing, typically at a year-end meeting.
+It is the responsibility of the CVOTC President to solicit input for suggestions to Rules and Scoring revisions.
 Results will be published to the CVOTC website.